golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/using-deposit-payment-scheme.md

 You also need to copy abi files for the LockPayment and GLM contracts to `./contracts` folder.

 The tutorial assumes you have `yagna` installed according to [these instructions](https://docs.golem.network/docs/creators/tools/yagna/yagna-installation-for-requestors) and you can use the `try_golem` app-key to access the `yagna` REST API.
-If you use unique app-keys, you need to edit the `config.js` file and replace the `try_golem` with the actual value of your app-key.
+If you use unique app-keys, you need to edit the `config.mjs` file and replace the `try_golem` with the actual value of your app-key.

 ## Example configuration

-Let's look into `config.js`:
+Let's look into `config.mjs`:

 ```js
 const config = {